yesoer/AlgorithmTheory/src/DynamicProgramming/DynamicProgramming.md

 ## Dynamic Programming

-Creating of a efficient table that stores partial solutions.
+Creating of an efficient table that stores partial solutions.
 Often implemented with bottom up recursion.

 #### Weighted Interval Scheduling